Facebook takes on Snapchat Stories with vanishing daily videos

 Sound familiar?
 It should.

-Messenger Day is, like many other features Facebook has introduced over the past few years, not dissimilar to something we have seen from rival Snapchat -- a company Facebook memorably tried and failed to buy.
-Snapchat introduced its "Stories" feature back in 2013, allowing people to add snippets to a daily video that played in chronological order before disappearing after 24 hours.
+Messenger Day is, like many other features Facebook has introduced over the past few years, similar to things we've seen from surging upstart Snapchat -- a company Facebook memorably tried and failed to buy.
+Snapchat, which last week rocked its Wall Street debut, introduced its Stories feature back in 2013, allowing people to add snippets to a daily video that played in chronological order before disappearing after 24 hours.

-It's no surprise to see Facebook integrate the feature into its homegrown apps too, as it has been testing the feature in Ireland for the last few months.
-Disappearing content is bang on trend right now and is a key way to help Facebook keep younger users on side.
+It's no surprise to see Facebook integrate the feature into its homegrown apps too, as it's been testing the feature in Ireland for the last few months.
+Disappearing content is a bang-on trend right now and a key way to help Facebook keep younger users on side.

 "The way people want to share today is different than it was five or ten years ago," said Facebook in a statement explaining its strategy.
 "Communication is becoming more visual than ever, and people want lightweight, easy ways to share throughout the day."